 A: The cant is created by this base pad not following the angle of the grip as it does with the firearms it is designed to work with.
 This extension when installed, for example, on a Glock 19 magazine creates two different angles inside the magazine.
 This change in angle can cause spring to not compress in a straight line which may result in loss of capacity or a malfunction.
 We recommend only using Taran Tactical Innovations base pads with the magazine it has been designed for.

 Q: How do I install TTI base pads?

 A: Remove the original base plate from the magazine as recommended by the manufacturer.
 Inside the magazine you may find a plastic or metal piece or insert at the bottom of the magazine spring.
 Remove this insert and do not install it with our base pads.
 It will result in reduced capacity and can cause malfunctions.
 When a magazine spring is provided with the base pad, reuse the original magazine follower and install it on the new springs.
 Slide the follower and spring into the magazine body with the follower facing the same direction as with the original spring.
 Press the base pad's retention pin down so that it protrudes only from the bottom of the base pad and is flush with surface where the base pad slides on to the magazine.
 With the spring depressed fully into the magazine body, slide the base pad on to the magazine body and let the spring settle into the base pad.
 Press the retention pin until it is flush with the bottom of the base pad and your magazine is ready to use.

 The pin set screws are set with Loctite® at the specific tension we recommend, and will generally never need an adjustment.
 Tightening the basepad screw is not recommended and may be difficult because the screw is set with Loctite®; trying to force the set screw to turn could result in stripping the screw.
-We do not warranty base pads for stripped heads on set screws.
+We do not warranty base pads for stripped heads on set screws or filed retaining pins.